Home Grown Or Imported?

 Soil Scoops – Soil scoops are used to transfer soil from the bag into the bonsai container.
 A wide variety are available in the market place.
 Most useful ones have a fairly narrow chute for delivering the potting mixture in and around roots in the tight confines of a bonsai container.
 The commercial scoops are fine, but an effective scoop can also be made at home by simply making a diagonal cut across a small plastic can or jar.

 Turntables – Turntables are one of the little luxuries of bonsai which make the whole process more fun.
-During the styling process it is often 15necessary to turn the tree frequently in order to view the effect of styling decisions from the tree’s front back or sides.
+During the styling process it is often necessary to turn the tree frequently in order to view the effect of styling decisions from the tree’s front back or sides.
 Turntables make this process a whole lot quicker and easier.
 Most commercial models offer a cast iron base with circular wooden tops that measure 12 to 18 inches in diameter.
 Some of the higher end products are available in free standing floor models and offer rack and pinion ratchets which allow for precise adjustment of the platforms height.
 Whatever type is decided on, it is important they include some sort of “set” screw or other device which will immobilize the table rotation as required.
 The inclusion of eyelets on the tables rotating edge is also useful.
 Taller, more top heavy plants can then be wired or bunji corded into place while being worked on.
 A rubber mat glued to the surface of the table will also help to prevent trees from slipping off the turntable while being worked on.

 © 2000 Bonsai Learning Center, All Rights Reserved